 Impairment on accrued income was measured on an ECL basis.
 There exists a scope exception from the general ECL model for trade receivables that do not contain a significant financing component.
-The Corporation's accrued income satisfies this criterion and hence the standard allows for a provision matrix to be used for recognising ECL.
+The Corporation's accrued income satisfies this criterion and hence the standard allows for a provision matrix to be used for recognizing ECL.

-Amortisation or accretion of the premiums/discounts on investments is included in 'accretion of discounts on investments, net' in the statement of comprehensive income.
+Amortisation or accretion of the premiums/discounts on investments is included in 'accretion of discounts on investments, net' in the Statement of Comprehensive Income.

-No ECL was recognised for cash and cash equivalents, accrued income or investments as at March 31, 2020 (2019 - \$nil)
+No ECL was recognised for cash or investments as at March 31, 2021 (2020 - \$nil).